- Academics & Programs

 M.S.L.
 Academic Requirements

 M.S.L. students must complete 30 credit hours of course work, including Introduction to the U.S. Legal System & U.S. Legal Research for Graduate Students.
 Students must also take at least four core courses, approved elective courses and one course that satisfies the M.S.L. writing requirement.
+Optional certificates in applied business, criminal, cyber and intellectual property law are available to students interested in pursuing an additional specialization.

 The M.S.L. program may be completed on a part-time basis with the approval of the associate dean for academic affairs and the director of graduate law programs.
 Part-time students must complete the program within four calendar years from the date of matriculation.